 If you are thinking because you have built a mobile app, people will start using it; then you may be in for a rude surprise!
-Look at the chart below for example.
-The average number of apps installed on a typical user’s device (27 apps) hasn’t increased in the last four years.
-Moreover, only the apps on the ‘home screen’ tend to consume a majority of the time by the user, leaving the other installed apps in the fray.
+In 2017, users accessed 30 apps per month and 10 per day.
+But the apps on the ‘home screen’ tend to consume a majority of the time by the user, leaving the other installed apps in the fray.

-While consumers do spend 85% of the time on smartphones in apps, only 5 apps see heavy use.
-Nearly 1 in 4 apps are abandoned after the first use.
+While consumers do spend 92% of the mobile time in apps, mobile apps lose 80% of their audience within the first 3 months.
 In fact, according to recent data, if an app is not opened for 7 days, then there is a high chance that it will never be opened again!